Amboseli National Park day trip: Capture Iconic African Landscapes & Wildlife

 How to get to Amboseli national park Kenya

 Getting to Amboseli National Park in Kenya is relatively easy, whether you're planning a longer safari or a quick day trip to Amboseli National Park.
-The park lies approximately 240 kilometers (150 miles) southeast of Nairobi, making it one of the most easily accessible national parks in Kenya.
+The park lies approximately 240 kilometers (150 miles) southeast of Nairobi, making it one of the most easily accessible national parks mount in Kenya.

 By road